Learn-React-With-Harshi/namaste-react-project-setup-cheatsheet/README.md

 ## React Project Setup Cheatsheet
 Following are the steps that we followed (in namaste react course) while developing a React App.
-We don't have to jump to multiple websites to copy setup commmand.
-Simply, We can refer to this cheatsheet for commands & configuration steps and easily create any new React Application.
+You don't have to jump to multiple websites to copy setup command.
+Simply, You can refer to this cheatsheet for commands & configuration steps and easily create any new React Application.

 Let's set up the project in quick time by following the steps below & spend all the time we have for developing the features.